Feel free to call me today: 860-258-4171

 While both coaching and counseling have the ultimate goal of assisting you towards a happier life, they offer different approaches for helping you reach your goals.
 Coaching provides an ongoing partnership to help you reach a specific goal with a main focus on the present and future.
 With coaching, we would define your goal(s), formulate a plan, and as a coach I would hold you accountable and provide you with structure, encouragement and support throughout.
 Counseling takes a broader approach towards improving overall mental health such as anxiety, depression and eating disorders, exploring these issues more deeply by examining the past, present and future.

-Samantha Murphy, LPC completed her licensing training at Yale University School of Medicine in the PRIME Clinic, working with adolescents and young adults identified as CHR- Clinical High Risk.
+Samantha Murphy, M.A., LPC completed her licensing training at Yale University School of Medicine in the PRIME Clinic, working with adolescents and young adults identified as CHR: Clinical High Risk.
 She also has experience working in a residential eating disorder facility as a mental health counselor.
 She earned her MA in Clinical Mental Health Counseling from the University of Saint Joseph and her Bachelor of Science in Nutritional Sciences from the University of Connecticut.
 She has completed three years of the HFI program in In-Depth Body Focused Psychotherapy and prioritizes continuing education to be on the cutting edge of new research and treatment modalities for her clients.
+In her free time she enjoys singing, playing guitar and piano, running, swimming and hiking.